Gasoline and diesel usage and pricing: Countries with subsidised gasoline

-A number of countries subsidize the cost of petrol/gasoline and other petroleum products.
+A number of countries subsidize fossil fuels such as petrol/gasoline and other petroleum products.
 Subsidies make transport of people and goods cheaper, but discourage fuel efficiency.
 In some countries, the soaring cost of crude oil since 2003 has led to these subsidies being cut, moving inflation from the government debt to the general populace, sometimes resulting in political unrest.